PleahMaCaka/Supavelte-SSR-v1/README.md

 This is a boilerplate for SvelteKit and Supabase!

-Objective: Enterprise-grade SvelteKit and Supabase boilerplate with authentication, authorization, and more.
+Fullstack SvelteKit and Supabase boilerplate with user authentication, routing protection, TailwindCSS, DaisyUI, ESLint Stylistic (yet), Vitest (yet), and Storybook(yet), Cypress(yet).

-### Features

-- [ ] User Authentication
-- [ ] Routing Protection
-- [ ] TailwindCSS / DaisyUI
-- [ ] ESLint Stylistic
-- [ ] Vitest
-- [ ] Storybook